Chincoya/Capstone-Sneakers-Shop/README.md

 # Capstone project: Sneakers Shop

-Within this repository you will find a HTML/CSS3 implementation of a sneakers shop, following the design guidelines proposed by [Ariel Arigato](https://www.behance.net/dimaoxygen) in [this](https://www.behance.net/gallery/80392909/AXEL-ARIGATO-Website) website.
+Within this repository you will find a HTML/CSS3 implementation of a sneakers shop, following the design guidelines proposed by [Dima Oxygen](https://www.behance.net/dimaoxygen) for Axel Arigato as presented in [this](https://www.behance.net/gallery/80392909/AXEL-ARIGATO-Website) website.

 ## Getting started